 Complete the verification immediately

 Verification links and OTP codes can expire quickly.
-Treat temp email as “do it now.”
+Treat temporary email as “do it now.”

 Keep the signup tab open until you’re fully in